 San Francisco-based outfit Mollusk knows a thing or two about the surf.
 It’s a self-professed ‘surfing institution’ that rides high on the waves of its sunny Californian credentials.
 So you’d expect nothing short of superior design and a durable wear from its retro-inspired cotton-blend swim shorts.
 Surf is most definitely up.

 You’d be forgiven for not realising that Tu is the in-house clothing brand of British supermarket chain Sainsbury’s.
 It’s also incredibly successful – one of UK’s biggest selling clothing brands, ahead of some of the most recognisable names out there.
-These swimmers are basic but effortlessly cool – a simple yellow that’s just the perfect shade for summer fun.
+These swimmers are basic but effortlessly cool – a simple blue that’s just the perfect shade for summer fun.